-Once part of seven players to commit to Washington at same time, Elijah Qualls and Deashon Hall reunited at NFL Combine
+Once part of seven players to commit to Washington at same time, Elijah Qualls and Daeshon Hall reunited at NFL combine

 “I just explained to them that a couple of people had gotten hurt and I knew the scheme as well as anybody, so why not put me out there and have three of your best D linemen out there on the field at the same time.’’

-It’s the athletic ability that allowed Qualls to pull off playing that spot at a defensive tackle’s weight that is one of his calling cards at the Combine.
+It’s the athletic ability that allowed Qualls to pull off playing that spot at a defensive tackle’s weight that is one of his calling cards at the combine.
 A one-time high school running back at Pentaluma, Calif., when he weighed 260 pounds, Qualls ran a 5.13 40 Saturday morning, considered as good for a player his size and better than his generally listed 5.2, and an impressive bookend to finishing tied for second with Garrett among all defensive linemen with 33 reps of 225 pounds on the bench press on Saturday.

 While Qualls is now on the doorstep of the NFL, though, he remembers when simply getting to college seemed a lofty goal.